 -

-Continue reading →: Why do you really collect Vinyl? (and can you admit it?)I started collecting vinyl records back when it wasn’t a choice, it was just how you listened to music.
-Radio wasn’t playing the bands I wanted to hear, and cassette tapes were unreliable garbage that would inevitably get eaten by your car stereo at the worst possible moment.
-So vinyl it was.
+Continue reading →: Why do people collect Vinyl in 2026?
+4 Collector types explained (which one are you?)I started collecting vinyl in an era when it wasn’t cool, trendy, or Instagram-worthy.
+It was just the only decent option.
+CDs were starting to dominate, but they sounded sterile to my ears.
+Cassettes were unreliable garbage that would inevitably get eaten by your car stereo at the worst possible moment.
+So vinyl it was.…

 -